 Editor’s Note: There is a melange of federal and state laws pertaining to the recording of phone calls.
 As a general rule of thumb, though, you shouldn’t experience any legal trouble if you capture both parties verbally consenting to the recording within the recording itself.
 Some states require that only one party consent.
 However, feel free to check your state or local laws if you need further clarification.

 Surprisingly, Google Voice will record incoming calls for the stellar price of zero dollars.
-The only setback is that Google doesn’t allow you to record outgoing calls – only incoming ones.
-This makes it rather inconvenient if you’re hoping to record any conversations that you yourself need to initiate.
+The only setbacks are that Google doesn’t allow you to record outgoing calls – only incoming ones, and you have to port your phone number over to Google to get access to the recording feature.
+This makes it rather inconvenient if you’re hoping to record any conversations that you yourself need to initiate, or if you like your current carrier.
 Pro tip: The website GetHuman is a great workaround for recording customer service calls.
 The site allows you to notify a specific company that you’d like a rep to contact you.

 Step 1: Navigate to the main Google Voice homepage.

 Step 2: Click the gear icon in the upper-right and select Settings from the resulting drop-down menu.

 Step 3: Select the the Calls tab and check the box directly beside Enable Recording, near the bottom of the page.

 Once you do this, you can record incoming calls by pressing the number “4” on your phone’s keypad during the call.
 Doing so will trigger an automated voice notifying both parties that the call is being recorded.
 To stop recording, simply press “4” again or end the call as you would normally.
 After you stop recording, Google will automatically save the conversation to your Inbox, which is where all your recordings can be found, listened to, or downloaded.